nestauk/iss_forecasting/README.md

 ### :floppy_disk: Datasets
 The input dataset unfortunately contains proprietary data from the Crunchbase database, which is why it can't be shared openly.
-However,the [Gateway to Research](https://gtr.ukri.org/) and [BEIS/Nesta R&D spatial data](https://access-research-development-spatial-data.beis.gov.uk/) are openly accessible.
+However, the [Gateway to Research](https://gtr.ukri.org/) and [BEIS/Nesta R&D spatial data](https://access-research-development-spatial-data.beis.gov.uk/) are openly accessible.

 You can also [see here the scripts](https://github.com/nestauk/innovation_sweet_spots/tree/dev/innovation_sweet_spots/pipeline/pilot/investment_predictions) used for joining up the three datasets, and preparing them for the prediction model and causal inference.